dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/introduction.md

 ## Concepts

-DuckDB is a relational database management system (RDBMS).
+DataMiner is a relational database management system (RDBMS).
 That means it is a system for managing data stored in relations.
 A relation is essentially a mathematical term for a table.

 Each table is a named collection of rows.
 Each row of a given table has the same set of named columns, and each column is of a specific data type.
 Tables themselves are stored inside schemas, and a collection of schemas constitutes the entire database that you can access.